LinuxBeaver/GEGL-GIMP-PLUGIN_Gold_sharp_bevel/README.md

 ## Gold Bevel Text Style plugin for Gimp

 A Gimp Plugin that transforms plain text into a gold bevel metal text.
+It also has two dependencies that are full fledge filters of their own "metallic" and "sharp bevel".
+If you already have any of these binaries from downloading my plugins from before, overwrite all of them with the latest version.

 ![image preview](guide_presets_and_preview/preview.png)